IngaHampton/weather-app-and-oblique-strategies/essay.md

 #100 years of Paul Rand

-##In August 2014 Paul Rand would have been One Hundred Years Old.
+##In August 2014 Paul Rand would have been one hundred years old.

 >“Design is so simple, that is why it is so complicated.”